What is influenza?

 There are three types of flu viruses: A, B and C. The A and B types can cause epidemics (widespread outbreaks of flu).
 No C flu viruses have been known to cause epidemics.

 Flu viruses change from year to year, so that is usually why a new flu vaccine needs to be made each year.
-The 2012/2013 flu vaccine protects against three flu viruses: two A's, H1N1 and H3N2 and an influenza B virus.

 How do I know if I have the flu?

 People who have the flu can have a variety of symptoms, but most of all, they feel pretty terrible.

 - Body aches

 - Fatigue (feeeling tired)

 If you do have the flu, learn what you can do about it.